On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism: Examples

-It is worth noting that for sequences $(J_k)_{k=1}^{\infty}$ that decay fast enough, the WG property can be strengthened to the Bowen--Gibbs property (i.e.\ WG with $K_n = O(1)$), so almost sure convergence can equivalently be deduced from Corollary~\ref{cor:when-diff},~\ref{cor:UD-tau-0} or~\ref{cor:wG}.
+It is worth noting that for sequences $(J_k)_{k=1}^{\infty}$ that decay fast enough (or are eventually zero), the WG property can be strengthened to the Bowen--Gibbs property (i.e.\ WG with $K_n = O(1)$), so almost sure convergence can equivalently be deduced from Corollary~\ref{cor:when-diff},~\ref{cor:UD-tau-0} or~\ref{cor:wG}.